isabelandreatta1/Unit_3/DB Unit3 Project.md

 I've created the program but I now need a database which collect user information, such as user accounts, and CAS activity.
 I will use ORM in order to expedite and abstract much of the query process.

+Based on my diagrams and plan, I know I need to tables:  a user table and a CAS activity table.
+I simply create two classes for each table, and write down their attributes.
+Each one will have their own primary key, which autoincrements, while the other values are input by the user.
+The benefit of using SQLAlchemy is that it makes relationships much easier: instead of creating a third table to establish their relationship (as shown in my normalisation tables), I can simply use a foreign key by referencing the user IDs and connecting them as such.

 ***Creating tables with ORM***
 ```py
 Base = declarative_base()